MichaelLangbein/tdl2/backend/data/wiki/programming/spark.md

     - then each reducer collects data with its key and merge-sorts.
 - **Reduce**:
   - One reduce-task for each key
+    - The phase where the reducers get the data for their keys is called the **shuffle**.
-- **Scheduler** attempts to places steps on the same machine where the data is located.
+- **YARN-Scheduler** attempts to places steps on the same machine where the data is located.
   - Mappers are placed on the machines where their input is.
     - Number of map-tasks: == number of input-file-blocks
   - Reducers are placed on the machines where their output will go.